ng-bao/CTF-Writeups/cyberdefenders/BlueSky_Ransomware.md

 I researched port scanning and found the following results.
 <img width="992" height="651" alt="image" src="https://github.com/user-attachments/assets/32af942e-cffb-49d5-abd4-412fa58d11c8" />

-Focus on port scanning type 2, it has some keywords like [SYN], [ACK, SYN], [ACK].
+Bases on port scanning type 2, it has some keywords like [SYN], [ACK, SYN], [ACK].
 They resemble the packets we captured.
 <img width="1890" height="514" alt="image" src="https://github.com/user-attachments/assets/493e26da-e377-46ce-9f0e-b53c643e27ba" />

 As we can see, host 87.96.21.84 continuously sent [SYN] packets to various ports on 87.96.21.81.
 So host 87.96.21.84 is source IP responsible for potential port scanning activity